 The KSB 35 is a one size fits all sleeping bag with an enticing price.
 It's every bit as lightweight and packable as advertised.
-The longer than full-length zipper also gives you more venting options and the option to unzip it into a quilt.
+The longer than full-length zipper also gives you more venting possibilities and the option to unzip it into a quilt.
 Our testers, however, were less than impressed with its insulation and a temperature rating that seems severely exaggerated.
-The KSB 35 is still a nice bag, but we can't recommend it for any season besides summer.
+The KSB 35 is still a nice bag, but we can only recommend it for use in the warmer summer months.

 Klymit KSB 35 Review